awsdocs/aws-elemental-mediastore-user-guide/doc_source/monitoring-cloudwatch-logs-troubleshoot.md

-# Troubleshooting Access Logging in AWS Elemental MediaStore<a name="monitoring-cloudwatch-logs-troubleshoot"></a>
+# Troubleshooting access logging in AWS Elemental MediaStore<a name="monitoring-cloudwatch-logs-troubleshoot"></a>

 When AWS Elemental MediaStore access logs do not appear in Amazon CloudWatch, refer to the following table for potential causes and resolutions\.